wp-cli/handbook/docs/internal-api/wp-cli-debug/index.md

     WP_CLI::debug( $message )

-Log information when --debug flag is used.
+Display debug message prefixed with &quot;Debug: &quot; when `--debug` is used.
-Helpful for optionally showing greater detail when needed.

 <div>
 <strong>$message</strong> (string) <br />
 </div>

+Helpful for optionally showing greater detail when needed.
+Debug message is written to STDERR, and includes script execution time.